-Dr. Stanley Smith is professor of economics and director of the Population Program in the Bureau of Economic and Business Research (BEBR) at the University of Florida.
+Stanley Smith is professor of economics (emeritus) and a research demographer in the Bureau of Economic and Business Research (BEBR) at the University of Florida.
 He received an undergraduate degree in history from Goshen College and a doctorate in economics from the University of Michigan.
-He spent two years as assistant director of the Mennonite Central Committee’s economic development program in Bolivia and has taught at the University of Uppsala (Sweden) and in a summer study program in Innsbruck, Austria.
-He has been at the University of Florida since 1976 and served as BEBR director from 1990 to 2011.
-Under his direction, the Population Program produces the official population estimates for all cities and counties in Florida and population projections by age, sex, race, and Hispanic origin for Florida and each of its counties.
-His research interests include the methodology and analysis of population estimates and projections, state and local demography, economic demography, and the demography of Florida.
+He was a professor in the Economics Department from 1976 to 2012, BEBR director from 1990 to 2011, and director of BEBR’s Population Program from 1976 to 2014.
+His research interests include the methodology and evaluation of population estimates and projections, techniques for tracking seasonal migration, the impact of natural disasters on population growth, the effects of aging and disability on the demand for housing, and the demography of Florida.